richiemccoll/algorithms-in-js/README.md

 A collection of common algorithms you may come across in interview questions, online tools such as Hackerrank etc implemented in JavaScript.

-I wanted to create this repo as I hope some people new to the field, especially coming from a non CS background, would find it somewhat useful.
+I wanted to create this repo as I hope some people new to the field, especially those coming from a non CS background would find it somewhat useful.

 If you would like to contribute an algorithm that I have missed.
 PR's welcome!
 Please follow the same structure as I have.